Berserk-Games/Tabletop-Simulator-API/docs/intro.md

 ###Special Standards

-There are two Table types that are used often in Tabletop Simulator.
-They represent Vectors and Colors, and have special formatting rules to be understood by the many functions that utilize them.
+There are two types of Table that are used often in Tabletop Simulator.
+They represent Vectors and Colors, and their contents must be formatted a certain way to be utilized correctly.

 ####Color
-Color is a type of Table that is used to define a color.
+Color is a type of Table that is used to define RGB values for tinting.

 #####Keys